hotosm/learnosm/_posts/de/editing/0300-11-12-josm-conflict-resolution.md

 Conflict Resolution
 ====================

+This section of LearnOSM is in the process of being translated.
+If you would like to assist with translating this site, please see [CONTRIBUTING.md](https://github.com/hotosm/learnosm/blob/gh-pages/CONTRIBUTING.md).

+---

 Sometimes you are working in JOSM and when you upload all of your beautiful edits you get a nasty message complaining about a conflict.